Peace Corps: Vietnam War

-The Vietnam War notably affected the Peace Corps in both terms of draft evasion and volunteer protests.
+The Vietnam War notably affected the Peace Corps in terms of both draft evasion and volunteer protests.

 Joining the Peace Corps became an option for avoiding the draft, either by applying to the Peace Corps and claiming it was unrelated to the draft, or by joining as a fulfilment of the alternative service required to maintain Conscientious Objector status.
 Joining the Peace Corps secured draft deferment, agreed upon at its creation in 1961, though as the war continued several deferments were not granted and volunteers were forced to end their service early.
 In 1967, Peace Corps director Jack Vaughn made a case against drafting PCVs to the Presidential Appeals Board, but was not successful in securing deferments for volunteers.

 Many existing Peace Corps volunteers stationed around the world protested the Vietnam War, forcing a response from the Peace Corps as a government program.
-Bruce Murray, a volunteer in Chile, wrote a letter in 1967 protesting the war and sent it to the New York Times, who did not publish it.
-It was published locally in Chile and Murray’s service was terminated without opportunity to contest or appeal, and he was subsequently drafted after being refused Conscientious Objector status.
-Murray sued in 1969 and won, and the Peace Corps began to tolerate more forms of protest from volunteers, though this was an unofficial leniency that would be ignored if the protest was too public or drew too much attention, examples including volunteers in Bolivia criticising the war in PCV-produced publication Pues, and the 1970 protest outside the US embassy in Afghanistan for US Vice President Agnew’s visit.
+Bruce Murray, a volunteer in Chile, wrote a letter in 1967 protesting the war and sent it to the New York Times, which did not publish it.
+It was published locally in Chile and Murray's service was terminated without opportunity to contest or appeal, and he was subsequently drafted after being refused Conscientious Objector status.
+Murray sued in 1969 and won, and the Peace Corps began to tolerate more forms of protest from volunteers, though this was an unofficial leniency that would be ignored if the protest was too public or drew too much attention, examples including volunteers in Bolivia criticising the war in PCV-produced publication Pues, and the 1970 protest outside the US embassy in Afghanistan for US vice president Agnew's visit.